FooSoft/lazarus/README.md

     $ make
     ```
     You should now have a `cimgui.a` statically linked library in the `cimgui` directory.
-6. Build the [StormLib](http://zezula.net/en/mpq/stormlib.html) wrapper package:
+6. Build the [StormLib](http://zezula.net/en/mpq/stormlib.html) wrapper package (using the system command prompt):
     ```
     $ go get github.com/FooSoft/lazarus/formats/mpq
     ```